-1430 - 800 West Pender Street, Vancouver, B.C.
-V6C 2V6 Telephone: (604) 638-8063 as at December 14, 2021 (except as otherwise indicated)
+1012 - 1030 West Georgia Street, Vancouver, B.C.
+V6E 2Y3 info@chakanacopper.com

-INFORMATION CIRCULAR
+INFORMATION CIRCULAR as at July 11, 2025 (except as otherwise indicated)

-This Information Circular is furnished in connection with the solicitation of proxies by the management of Chakana Copper Corp. for use at the annual general meeting (the "Meeting") of its shareholders to be held on January 20, 2022 at the time and place and for the purposes set forth in the accompanying notice of the Meeting.
+This Information Circular is furnished in connection with the solicitation of proxies by the management of Chakana Copper Corp. for use at the annual general meeting (the "Meeting") of its shareholders to be held on August 19, 2025 at the time and place and for the purposes set forth in the accompanying notice of the Meeting.